 Ford officials told D’Agnolo the transition of the plant to a fully electric production facility is on schedule for late 2024 or early 2025.

-“Obviously, they’re going to need more battery factories,” said D’Agnolo, who added company officials were tight-lipped on the matter.
+“Obviously, they’re going to need more battery manufacturers,” said D’Agnolo, who added company officials were tight-lipped on the matter.

-“They are very aware that the federal and provincial governments recognize the importance of this program and they (the government) are now getting out and pursuing the business they were waiting for.”
+“They are well aware that the federal and provincial governments recognize the importance of this program and they (the government) are now getting out and pursuing the business they were waiting for.”

 It has been confirmed by multiple sources Ford has studied southwestern Ontario as a possible location for a battery plant.